ElisaDiNuovo/VALICO-UD_silver/README.md

 The texts are automatically annotated using UDPipe (https://ufal.mff.cuni.cz/udpipe/2).

-There are 1,836 sentences composing 201 texts, written by German, English, Spanish, and French native speakers.
+There are 201 texts (1,836 sentences), written by German, English, Spanish, and French native speakers.

 Together with the CoNLL-U files, two txt files are uploaded containing sentence id and sentence text separated by an hash symbol.